-One client, Jack, a top manager of his company, joined three groups on LinkedIn.
+One client Jack, a top manager of his company, joined three groups on LinkedIn.
 One, to network with his counterparts.
 Two, to learn how to write his book and blog to attract new ideal clients.
 He’d influence and educate readers who passionately want his particular knowledge.
 Three, to listen to the complaints of his possible ideal audience.

 2. Start your own group on LinkedIn to help your ideal audience solve their problems in your area of expertise.

-4. Focus only on your ideal audience.
+5. Focus only on your ideal audience.

 The people who will invest in what you write for them because they HAVE to know it to move on to the success they want.

 5. Take a chance.
 Be bold before you’re old.

-Reach out to your ideal audience online.
-Make friends with your ideal audience who send you emails.
-Check them out on Facebook and Linkedin.
+Reach out to your targeted, ideal audience online.
+Make friends with your ideal audience who send you messages in FB and LI or emails.
 Join their page; talk to them; ask them questions; compliment them; show them your interest in them.

-7. Get to know your ideal audience’s language.
+8. Get to know your ideal audience’s language.